Isotope: Even and odd nucleon numbers

 The proton:neutron ratio is not the only factor affecting nuclear stability.
 It depends also on evenness or oddness of its atomic number Z, neutron number N and, consequently, of their sum, the mass number A. Oddness of both Z and N tends to lower the nuclear binding energy, making odd nuclei, generally, less stable.
 This remarkable difference of nuclear binding energy between neighbouring nuclei, especially of odd-A isobars, has important consequences: unstable isotopes with a nonoptimal number of neutrons or protons decay by beta decay (including positron emission), electron capture, or other less common decay modes such as spontaneous fission and cluster decay.

-The majority of stable nuclides are even-proton-even-neutron, where all numbers Z, N, and A are even.
+Most stable nuclides are even-proton-even-neutron, where all numbers Z, N, and A are even.
 The odd-A stable nuclides are divided (roughly evenly) into odd-proton-even-neutron, and even-proton-odd-neutron nuclides.
-Stable odd-proton-odd-neutron nuclei are the least common.
+Stable odd-proton-odd-neutron nuclides are the least common.